hungsu/digital_garden/src/site/notes/Concepts/backlink.md

 # Backlink

 A link that allows you to go visit sources that link to the file you are currently looking at.
 This blog has a list of Backlinks at the bottom of every page.
 If you are on a computer with a mouse, you can hover over the backlinks to see the context.
-I strongly believe that [Backlinks should include context](Backlinks%20should%20include%20context.md).
+I strongly believe that [[Claims/Backlinks should include context\|Backlinks should include context]].

 Called a *Linked Mention* by [[Software/Obsidian\|Obsidian]], similar to how social media notifies an account when it is Mentioned.